How much does the US L1 Visa cost?

 With approval of the I-129, USCIS will issue a notice of action and the worker will be able to proceed with the L-1 visa application, either applying at a US Consular post in their country of residence or as a change of status petition made within the US.

 This fee will only apply if an employer is seeking an initial grant of L-1 status for a foreign worker and the organization employs more than 50 employees and of those, over half are under L-1A, L-1B, or H-1B status.

 The Public Law fee is not payable for L-1 extentions or for L visa transfers relating to workers changing status from L-1A to L-1B or from L-1B to L-1A status.

 DS-160 application fee for overseas filing: $190

 When the worker files their petition for a L-1 visa at a US consulate or embassy in their country of residence, they will be required to pay the MRV fee.
-The MRV Fee for petition-based applications, including the L-1 visa, is $190:00.
+The MRV Fee for petition-based applications, such as the L-1 visa, is $190.

 The fee is valid for one visa application within twelve months of the date of payment.
 If the worker is unable to attend the interview, they may reschedule an appointment for any time within that 12 month period.
 The fee is not valid for use by a third party.

 The MRV application fee is non-transferable and there can be no refund of the fee if the application is refused.

 Refunds are also not available where the applicant schedules an appointment, cancels and does not reschedule within 12 months.

 However, in light of ongoing processing and service delays, the US Embassy in London has extended the validity of MRV payments until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.